 Employees must be continuously enrolled in a program of study and courses must be successfully completed.
 Successful completion is defined as achieving a passing grade for the course of study (C or higher).
-Any and all fees for withdrawal from a course, regardless of the circumstances, will be the responsibility of the employee.
+All fees for withdrawal from a course, regardless of the circumstances, will be the responsibility of the employee.
+If approved, payment for eligible expenses for the program will be paid directly to the accredited University.